samtupy/star/user/readme.md

 ## Change log
 ### Revision 3
 This is a major update to STAR which includes a complete user client rewrite and consequently the introduction of several useful features.
-* The user client was completely rewritten from scratch in python and WX Widgets, meaning that though feedback must still be gathered to make it look right, the user client can now be used without a screen reader!
+* The user client was completely rewritten from scratch in python and WX Widgets, meaning that though feedback must still be gathered to make it look right or even to insure that controls are visible at all, the user client should soon  be able to be used without a screen reader within a couple of revisions!
 * Due to the script text field being a true richtext control, the previewing hotkeys were changed to control+alt+up, down, and space rather than just control.
 This was forced on us because NVDA at least seems to always speak when control+up and down are pressed on a text field regardless of any application code.
 * It is now possible to press ctrl+alt+enter on any valid speech line in the script to begin auto previewing the entire script up to it's end or the next error.
 * You can press alt+backspace anywhere in the main screen to pause and resume any playing speech, thus the stop currently playing speech button was removed from the interface.